smakela13/smakela13/README.md

 ### Hi there 👋

-I'm a Front End Developer with a publishing industry and webmaster background.
+I'm a Software Engineer with a publishing industry and webmaster background.

 I’m detail oriented, great at collaborating with others, a strategic thinker, and have excellent written and verbal communication skills.
 From my work as a Publisher, I’m keenly familiar with deadlines and a fast-paced environment.